-12. Subsequent events
+11. Subsequent events

-On 29 January 2015, the Company declared a dividend covering the period 1 July 2014 to 31 December 2014 of \$0.033 per Ordinary Share.
-On 6 March 2015, a cash dividend of \$6,570 was paid.
+On 15 January 2016, the Company declared a dividend covering the period 1 July 2015 to 31 December 2015 of \$0.033 per Ordinary Share.
+The Company offered a scrip dividend alternative so that shareholders could elect to receive new Ordinary Shares instead of all or part of their cash dividend.
+On 15 March 2016, a cash dividend of \$6,567 was paid and 3,588 Ordinary Shares were admitted to trading on the London Stock Exchange's Specialist Fund Market and on the Bermuda Stock Exchange.

-These Financial Statements were approved by the Manager and the Directors and were made available for issuance on 30 March 2015.
+These Financial Statements were approved by the Manager and the Directors and were made available for issuance on 31 March 2016.
 Subsequent events have been evaluated through this date.